OH (216) 956-3246 FL (941) 779-8195

 • Ensuring all eligible survivors are included in the claim

-To build a strong case, you’ll need to gather evidence that establishes both liability and damages.
-Crucial documentation includes:
+To build a strong case, gathering evidence that establishes both liability and damages is crucial to determine the validity of your claim.
+Some examples include

 • Death certificate and autopsy reports